dmairs/botse/docs/glossary/move-or-place.md

 ---
 id: move-or-place
 title: Move/Place
-hoverText: "Placing a unit is resolved by removing that unit from the map and placing it in a hex as described."
+hoverText: Placing a unit is resolved by removing that unit from the map and placing it in a hex as described.
 ---

 Some abilities grant additional movement, which may occur outside of a typical move action.
 There are also abilities that place a unit, which is different than moving it.
 Placing a unit is resolved by removing that unit from the map (or from outside the map) and placing it in a hex as described.